drago-ex/generator/readme.md

 ## Tip

-If you are using dibi in your project, you can use the package https://github.com/drago-ex/database and in the configuration file set the already created classes for entities:
+If you are using dibi in your project, you can use the package https://github.com/drago-ex/database and in the configuration file set the already created classes for entities.
 ```neon
 extends: Drago\Database\Entity
 ```